karolosk/codehub_no_sql_software/index.md

 ### Cloud

 It is recommended to setup an account in Atlas and create a free tier cluster there.
-The process is straight forward but you can find some details [click here for the Getting Started documentation](atlas.md).
+The process is straight forward but you can find some details [here](atlas.md).

 ### Windows
 - Go to https://www.mongodb.com/try/download/community?tck=docs_server and pick your platform and package.
 Get the current versions (At this time 4.4.1)